 Help make a difference to those that have suffered the grief of losing a baby by knitting or crocheting a Baby Angel Pocket or Blanket

-Miscarriage, stillbirth and infant loss are an unfortunate fact of life and yet are rarely spoken about.
+Miscarriage, stillbirth and infant loss are unfortunate facts of life and yet are rarely spoken about.
 Statistics tell us that in just over one per cent of pregnancies, a baby may die (including stillbirth, perinatal and infant death).
-And this doesn’t take account of babies that die before 20 weeks’ gestation – for which there are no official figures.
+And this doesn’t take account of babies that die before 20 weeks gestation – for which there are no official figures.
 Miscarriage and baby loss are common – if we haven’t experienced it ourselves, we know of someone who has.

 The Sands Baby Angel Pockets & Blankets project is a way of supporting families who are experiencing the grief of losing a baby while raising awareness of the issue and letting people know that there is support available through Sands.